List of Xanth characters: The Gap Dragon

-The Gap Dragon or Stanley Steamer is a dragon that lives in the Gap Chasm that runs the width of Xanth.
+The Gap Dragon or Stanley Steemer is a dragon that lives in the Gap Chasm that runs the width of Xanth.
 Because the Gap Chasm had a forget spell put on it by Dor in Castle Roogna, nobody could remember it and therefore couldn't remember the dragon, making anyone who entered the Chasm easy prey.
 In Dragon on a Pedestal, he was de-aged at the fountain of youth, after which he was befriended by three-year-old Princess Ivy.
-Ivy renamed him Stanley Steamer because the Gap Dragon can only breathe steam, not fire.
+Ivy renamed him Stanley Steemer because the Gap Dragon can only breathe steam, not fire.
 After an accident with Jordan The Barbarian, Stanley was sent far away.
 He was later found by Jordan The Barbarian, Threnody, Grundy The Golem, Rapunzel, and Snortimer at a Faun and Nymph lake retreat.
 The Gap Dragon still today protects the Gap Chasm from intruders, catching prey, and always being a faithful friend to Princess Ivy.
 He is married to Stella/Stacey Steamer (Princess Ivy named her Stacey but the Xanth lexicon put it down as Stella).
 They alternate guarding the Gap Chasm and watching their son Steven.